iCliniq Logo

 Welcome to icliniq.com.

-I have gone through the reports.
-There are two best available options for CAD (coronary artery disease) at present, one is a bypass, and the other is stenting.
-Other available options are not high and are only adopted is either is two is not possible.
-Considering multiple blockages, bypass remains the treatment of choice, however, if not willing for bypass then stenting is another reasonable good option.
-Sometimes we may not be able to open 100 percent blockages, but in those cases, we can keep him on medications for that as a blockage in the less critical vessel.
-He may undergo stenting as well, but stenting for such complicated lesions is tried in the higher center like PGIMER, etc. So, overall, if not willing to undergo bypass, then stenting may be a reasonable option and should be tried.
-I hope this helps you and get back if you have any doubts.
+I have reviewed the reports.
+Currently, there are two best available options for coronary artery disease (CAD): one is bypass surgery, and the other is stenting.
+Other available options are not as effective and are only considered if neither of the two primary options is possible.
+Given the multiple blockages, bypass surgery remains the treatment of choice.
+However, if bypass is not preferred, stenting is another reasonable and viable option.
+In some cases, it may not be possible to open 100 percent of the blockages, but in those situations, we can manage the condition with medication, especially if the blockage is in a less critical vessel.
+Stenting can still be performed, but for more complicated lesions, it is typically done at specialized centers.
+Overall, if bypass surgery is not an option, stenting may be a reasonable alternative and should be considered.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!